How We Monitor Safety

 • enhanced monitoring of the medicine in question;

-• revoking the marketing-authorisation for the product concerned.
+• the marketing authorisation for the product concerned might be revoked.